BCCI to review T20 World Cup performance in new year | Sports-Games

 - India

-The BCCI brass will review India's underwhelming performance in the T20 World Cup with skipper Rohit Sharma and coach Rahul Dravid on January 1.
+The BCCI brass will review India's underwhelming performance in the T20 World Cup with skipper Rohit Sharma and coach Rahul Dravid on January 1, according to BCCI sources.

 NCA chief VVS Laxman, who has been with the Indian team in Dravid's absence, is also expected to be part of the meeting.